jennguyen1/nhuyhoa/_posts/2015-10-30-Split-Apply-Combine.md

 run;
 {% endhighlight %}

-To combine the grouped summaries back into the main data, we would need to run a merge/join.
+To combine the grouped summaries back into the main data, run a merge/join.

 # In SQL